Rutu83/how-to-save-android-sensor-data-/README.md

 ![](images/paste2.png)

-#Then after you're ready to go the dependency is automaticly added in your gredl.build file
+#Then after you're ready to go the dependency is automaticly added in your gradel.build file

 #Take look at this image